roberthobblebottom/aiap19-Ng-Guangren-Ryan-680H/README.md

             Useful if the aim is to look at the positives classes only
         AUC-ROC: provides insights into the performance of the model

 i) EDA is initially done on marimo notebook and exported to ipynb format.
+You may also look at the marimo notebook output via opening marimo_notebooks/eda.html